-Mary Huggins Gamble Foundation Chair and Professor Emeritus of American History
+Mary Huggins Gamble Professor Emeritus and Professor Emeritus of American History

 Contact & Office Hours

-Daniel Horowitz is a historian whose work focused on the history of consumer culture and social criticism in the U.S. At Smith College (1989–2012), where he directed the American studies program for 18 years and was, for a time, Sylvia Dlugasch Bauman Professor of American Studies.
+Daniel Horowitz is a historian whose work focuses on the history of consumer culture and social criticism in the U.S. At Smith College (1989–2012), he directed the American studies program for 18 years and was, for a time, Sylvia Dlugasch Bauman Professor of American Studies.
 Before coming to Smith, he taught at Scripps College in Claremont, California (1972–88), where he eventually was Nathaniel Wright Stephenson Professor of History and Biography.
 For 2010–11, he was the Ray A. Billington Visiting Professor of U.S. History at Occidental College and Huntington Library.
 He has also taught at the University of Michigan (1983–84), Carleton College (1980), Harvard (1964–66 and 1967–70), Skidmore College (1970–72), and Wellesley College (1966–67).